rust-lang/book/src/ch17-05-traits-for-async.md

 }
 ```

-If Rust compiled it to exactly that code, though, every `.await` would be
+If Rust compiled it to exactly that code, though, every `await` would be
 blocking—exactly the opposite of what we were going for!
 Instead, Rust needs
 makes sure that the loop can hand off control to something which can pause work
 on this future and work on other futures and check this one again later.
 That